xanthospap/iers2010/README.md

 FORTRAN (i.e. GPT.F) and C++ implementations produce identical results; no discrepancies found in running the test case.

+### hardisp <a id="hardisp-cmp"></a>

+There is currently a problem with HARDISP algorithm; a date in UTC is given as input which is then converted to ET (aka Ephemeris Time) and used to compute results.
+However, according to IAU, ET is not a time-scale that should be used and is actually not supported (see International Astronomical Union, Standards Of Fundamental Astronomy, SOFA Time Scale and Calendar Tools, Software version 13 - Document revision 1.6).
+In this document, it is stated that ``ET (ephemeris time): superseded by TT and TDB``

+In the c++ implementation instead of ET we use TT.
+To do that, we use the formula:
+``UTC + ΔAT + 32.184(sec) = TT``

 ## How to use the library (TODO)

 ### Namespaces